 Okay, so burning a few billion dollars isn’t enough to cause serious monetary damage.
 In fact, it pales in comparison to the non-monetary effects of the Joker’s campaign.
 Terrorism hurts growth in 2 ways, says the IMF .

 - Direct damage is physical and logistical.
 A) Businesses are literally exploded and can’t operate.
 Remember the hospital destroyed by the Joker.
-B) Decreased productivity lower output (the National Guard shuts down all bridges and tunnels)
+B) Decreased productivity lowers output (the National Guard shuts down all bridges and tunnels)

 - Indirect damage is psychological.
 Decreased consumer confidence lowers consumption.
 The assassination of the police commissioner isn’t getting anyone into Gotham department stores.

-In summary, Batman’s decision to take out the Joker has sound economic rationale.
+In summary, Batman’s decision to take out the Joker has a sound economic rationale.
 He’s firmly on the side of growth.
 See if you can spot the omission in Gordon’s closing remarks.

 he’s a silent guardian, a watchful